Karri-Revathi/Sales_and_inventory_analysis/README.md

  PL/SQL functions and procedures |
  Queries related to sales trends, inventory status, and performance metrics

-🔹 How to Use
+🔹 How to Use:
-Clone this repository: git clone https://github.com/Karri-Revathi/Sales_and_inventory_analysis.git |
+Clone this repository- git clone https://github.com/Karri-Revathi/Sales_and_inventory_analysis.git |
  Open the .sql files in Oracle SQL Developer or any compatible tool. |
  Run the scripts on your Oracle database.